Why I chose Apprenticeship - Conor Farrell

 For anybody thinking of pursuing a career in accounting, I would suggest looking into the Accounting Technician Apprenticeship for all the reasons I have given above.
 The recruitment process is straight forward and ATI will even provide interview tips if you make it through to the interview stage.
 If you do decide to apply for the programme make sure this is the career for you as there is a lot of work involved.
 A great eye for detail, accountability, organisation skills, adaptability and good communication skills are important qualities for any finance professional.

-Applications to the Accounting Technician Apprenticeship, starting this January, are now open.
+Applications to the Accounting Technician Apprenticeship will open on the 1st of March 2021 for our September intake.
 You can find out more informaton about the programme here.
 If you are an employer and are interested in taking on a new apprentice or upskilling a current employee, you can find out more information here.